Answer Posted / nitin gautam

 Post New Answer View All Answers

-Explain the difference between free and refresh?
+Explain the difference between domain and data element?
+What are aggregate object?

 What are number ranges?